 Hybrid cloud is the norm

 Enterprises are rapidly adopting cloud infrastructure as a service (IaaS), platform as a service (PaaS), and function as a service (FaaS) to increase agility and accelerate innovation.
 Widespread cloud adoption has made hybrid cloud the norm.
 According to RightScale, 81% of enterprises currently execute a cloud strategy.
-Meanwhile, 451 Research predicts that more than 66% of enterprises will operate a hybrid cloud environment by 2019.

 The result of hybrid cloud is bimodal IT—the practice of building and running two distinctly different application and infrastructure environments.
 Enterprises must continue to enhance and maintain existing, relatively static environments while also building and running new applications on scalable, dynamic, software-defined infrastructure in the cloud.